 Personal information provided to us will be treated confidentially and will only be used and/or disclosed for the purposes for which it was collected in accordance with your consent or otherwise disclosed as required by law.

-The purposes for which we collect, hold, use and disclose your information may include to provide you with the Bikelinc program and access to report and reunite you with your bike and to provide your details to the WA police Force for verification.
+The purposes for which we collect, hold, use and disclose your information may include to provide you with the Bikelinc program and access to report and reunite you with your bike and to provide your details to police for verification.

-Your details may be disclosed to the WA Police Force or its associations, and to Crime Stoppers Western Australia for the purposes of verifying your information and facilitating the return of your bike.
-For retailers, this information may be used to correlate bike registration details with the WA Police Force.
+Your details may be disclosed to police or its associations, and to Crime Stoppers Western Australia for the purposes of verifying your information and facilitating the return of your bike.
+For retailers, this information may be used to correlate bike registration details with police.

 We may need to disclose personal information to our service providers such as the providers of our host website services, our IT support and human resources teams.